This Is 40

-This Is 40 is a 2012 American realistic comedy film written and directed by Judd Apatow and starring Paul Rudd and Leslie Mann.
-A "sort-of sequel" to Apatow's 2007 film Knocked Up, the movie centers on married couple Pete (Rudd) and Debbie (Mann), characters introduced in the previous film, whose stressful relationship is compounded by each turning 40.
-John Lithgow, Megan Fox, and Albert Brooks appear in supporting roles.
+This Is 40 is a 2012 American romantic comedy-drama film written and directed by Judd Apatow and starring Paul Rudd and Leslie Mann.
+A "sort-of sequel" to Apatow's film Knocked Up (2007), its plot centers on married couple Pete and Debbie, whose stressful relationship is compounded by each turning 40.

-Filming was conducted in mid-2011, and This Is 40 was released in North America on December 21, 2012.
-It received mixed reviews from critics, who praised its cast, acting (particularly Mann, Rudd and Fox) and the film's comedic moments and perceptive scenes, but criticized its overlong running time and occasional aimlessness.
-In March 2022, Apatow was announced to be in early development of a third film, set 10 years later and titled This Is 50.
+Filming was conducted in mid-2011, and This Is 40 was released in the United States on December 21, 2012.
+It received mixed reviews from critics, who praised its cast, acting, and the film's comedic moments and perceptive scenes, but criticized its overlong running time and occasional aimlessness.
+In March 2022, it was announced that Apatow was in early development of a third film, set 10 years later and titled This Is 50.

 Plot

-In the five years since Knocked Up, Debbie owns a boutique and Desi and Jodi works for her.
-Pete owns his own record label, and friends Ronnie and Cat work with him.
+Five years after Knocked Up, Debbie owns a boutique, and among her employees are a frumpy cynic and poor saleswoman named Jodi and an attractive and talented saleswoman named Desi about whom Debbie and Jodi gossip, mostly in terms of Jodi hating that Desi exists at all.
+Pete owns his own record label, but it struggles financially as he promotes the reunion of Graham Parker & The Rumour.

-Pete's business is struggling financially as he promotes the reunion of Graham Parker & The Rumour.
-The couple also are having to deal with their daughters; Thirteen-year-old Sadie and eight-year-old Charlotte.
+Debbie and Pete also deal with conflict between their daughters, 13-year-old Sadie and eight-year-old Charlotte.
 For Debbie's 40th birthday, the couple goes on a romantic weekend to a resort.
 There they get high on marijuana cookies and fantasize out loud about ways they would kill each other.

-After speaking with her friends Jason and Barb, Debbie decides to improve her marriage and family through exercise and becoming more connected with her father.
-She tells Pete he needs to stop lending his dad Larry money because it is hurting them financially.
-Pete visits him, but is unsuccessful at giving him the news, and still agrees to give him more.
-Meanwhile, Debbie visits her gynecologist, discovering she is pregnant but decides not to tell Pete.
-Later, she yells at a student, Joseph, who has been taunting Sadie on Facebook.
-So much so that his mother, Catherine, gets into an argument with Pete.
+After speaking with her friends Jason and Barb, Debbie decides to improve her marriage and family through exercise and strengthening her relationship with her father.
+She tells Pete he needs to stop lending his father Larry money because it is hurting them financially, but he fails to follow through with this.

+Meanwhile, Debbie learns she is pregnant but decides not to tell Pete.
+Later, she yells at a student, Joseph, who had an online argument with Sadie on Facebook leading to a confrontation between Pete and Joseph's mother, Catherine.

-One night between the school taunting sequences, Debbie takes Desi out dancing at a club, planning to confront her with her suspicions that she has been stealing money from the store.
-Debbie and Desi meet several players from the Philadelphia Flyers hockey team there.
+Debbie takes Desi out dancing at a club, where she plans to confront her about $12,000 in missing store funds that Jodi has told her were stolen by Desi.
+They meet several players from the Philadelphia Flyers hockey team there.
 Debbie awkwardly finds out that one of the players wants to hang out with her and possibly sleep with her.
-Though flattered that he wants to have sex with her, she reveals that she is married, has two kids, and is pregnant.
-Afterward, Debbie drops Desi off at her house, finally confronting her about the missing money.
-Desi reveals she is able to afford nice things because she is also an escort.
+Though flattered, she reveals that she is married, has two children, and is pregnant.
+He responds with politeness and they part on good terms.